 Schedule an Appointment

 Have you noticed gum inflammation or irritation?
 Call Tarheel Dentistry’s Chapel Hill, NC dental office for periodontal treatment at (919) 551-8847 today.
-You may also request a consultation with Dr. Robinson on our website.
+You may also request a consultation with Dr. Cook on our website.
 We can prescribe antibacterial rinses, scaling and root planing, or oral surgery to help treat gum disease.